~Frequently Asked Questions~

 A. Maple Syrup grades have nothing to do with quality.
-All grades are the same quality.
-Grades correspond to how light or dark the color of Maple Syrup is.
-In Vermont there are four table grades of Maple Syrup from lightest to darkest: Grade Fancy, Grade A Medium Amber, Grade A Dark Amber, and Grade B. Generally, the darker the Maple Syrup, the heartier the Maple Flavor.
+All grades are the same high quality.
+Grades correspond to how light or dark the color of Maple Syrup is and is determined by how much light is transmitted through a sample.
+Generally, the darker the Maple Syrup, the heartier the Maple Flavor.
 Keep in mind that grade alone does not determine flavor.
 You may have two samples side by side that appear to be identical while the flavor differs dramatically.
 This is part of the charm with Maple Syrup!
 Each and every bottle you open will be a unique treat.

 Maple Syrup Buyer's Guide

 Q. Are there any additives or preservatives in Maple Syrup?

 A. Nope!!!
 Pure Vermont Maple Syrup does not contain additives, artificial flavors, or preservatives of any kind.
 In this regard it is the world's best all natural sweetener.
 Maple Syrup is all natural and 100% pure.

 A. Yes.
 Our containers are bisphenol A (BPA) free.
 While there are several choices for plastic maple syrup jugs we use the industry leading Sugarhill Containers produced by Hillside Plastics.
 These containers are produced from high-density polyethylene and do not contain BPA as an additive, nor is BPA used in the manufacturing process.

 Q. Is Mount Mansfield Maple Products maple syrup organic?